 Choose a guided tour if you want to see Toyosu and Tsukiji in one morning without managing every detail yourself.
 The value is not just the food; it is the early-morning timing, market explanations, and help understanding the difference between the two locations.

 Before booking, read the tour details carefully.
-Check the start time, meeting point, included food, cancellation policy, and whether the tuna auction is viewed from general visitor areas or a closer observation area that may require advance access.
+Check the start time, meeting point, included food, cancellation policy, transport details, and whether any closer auction viewing support is available for your date.

 Verdict: If you only want to eat, visit Tsukiji independently.
-If you want the tuna auction plus a guided food route through Tsukiji, a combined tour is the more practical choice.
+If you want the Toyosu tuna auction plus a guided food route through Tsukiji, a combined tour can reduce schedule stress.

 Tsukiji Fish Market FAQ